moorepants/moorepants.info/content/blog/introducing-resonance.rst

 students may or may not learn to "think computationally".

 An engineer's primary goal is to solve problems, using the knowledge and tools at hand.
-In some sense, all people are engineers, but effective engineers make heavy use of scientifically backed theory.
-Solving each problem requires some minimal understanding of how the world works.
-Before computers, engineers performed, potentially costly, experiments and developed mathematical models of the phenomena the observed so that these models can predict similar phenomena.
-Thus, if one could reason about the world using mathematical language, you could gain great power.
+Solving each problem effectivley requires some understanding of how the world works.
+Engineers perform, potentially costly, experiments and develop mathematical models of the phenomena they observe so that these models can predict similar phenomena.
+Thus, if one could reason about the world using mathematical language, you could gain great power to change it.
 With the advent of computers, computation was typically used to enhance the mathematics so that mathematical problems could be solve more efficiently.
 The steps are something along the lines of:

 1. Observe phenomena
 2. Optionally, perform a controlled physical experiment to learn specifically